hackolade/fetch/README.md

 We have automated tests in order to verify that this library behaves as expected in various situations:

 - in both the `main` process, a `renderer` process and a `utility` process
-- when connecting directly to the server
+- when connecting directly to a server
+- when connecting to a server that uses a self-signed certificate
-- when connecting to the server through a proxy that is configured in the operating system
+- when connecting to a server through a proxy that is configured in the operating system
-- when connecting to the server through a proxy that requires basic authentication
+- when connecting to a server through a proxy that requires basic authentication

 Those tests involve multiple components: